HOW TO SPAN A PARSON RUSSELL TERRIER

-Excerpt from an article by the late Barry Jones, a lifelong Working Terrier Man & former President of the Parson Rusell Terrier Club.
+Excerpt from an article by the late Barry Jones, a lifelong Working Terrier Man & former President of the Parson Russell Terrier Club.

 I cannot recall any guidelines for spanning a PRT apart from the average hand size, which of course does not exist!

-How to Span - With so many variations of hand size a more precise statement of average hand span is required.
-Take a round object of four and a half inch diameter, place your two thumbs and index fingers together forming a circle around it - this is your span.
+With so many variations of hand size, a more precise statement of the average hand span is required.
+Take a round object of four and a half-inch diameter, place your two thumbs and index fingers together forming a circle around it - this is your span.

 Some fingers will not be able to cover the entire circumference while others will have an overlap.
-Either way, when spanning the person should bear in mind their +or -- factor and be able to gauge the four and a half inch diameter, which is approximately 14 inches circumference.
-This size of chest in a terrier of 12inches --14inches height will look and be balanced, allowing heart and lung room, with the flexibility to follow its quarry in underground work.
+Either way, when spanning the person should bear in mind their +or -- factor and be able to gauge the four and a half-inch diameter, which is approximately 14 inches circumference.
+This size of the chest in a terrier of 12inches --14inches height will look and be balanced, allowing the heart and lung room, with the flexibility to follow its quarry in underground work.

-The lifting of terriers off the ground, sometimes to chest height, and in extreme cases higher, causes distress and tenseness.
+The lifting of terriers off the ground, sometimes to chest height, and in extreme cases, causes distress and tenseness.